brunoton/return-to-consciousness/complete-essay-v3.md

 The framework's ability to accommodate both ordinary experience and anomalous phenomena without dismissing either distinguishes it from materialism, which tends to deny or explain away well-documented experiences that don't fit its paradigm.

-## Part VII: The Evidentiary Case for Idealism {#part-vii-evidence}
+## Part VII: Empirical Evidence {#part-vii-evidence}

 *While philosophical argumentation provides the logical foundation for consciousness-first metaphysics, empirical evidence offers crucial support.
 This section summarizes key categories of well-documented phenomena that resist materialist explanation but align naturally with idealist principles.
 These represent the strongest empirical challenges to brain-based theories of consciousness and the clearest evidence for consciousness transcending physical boundaries.
-For comprehensive analysis with full citations and methodological details, see [Appendix II](#appendix-ii-anomalies).*
+For comprehensive analysis with full citations and methodological details, see [Appendix I](#appendix-i-anomalies).*

 ### Consciousness Beyond Physical Boundaries